 Determine trending topics with clickstream analysis

-Use Apache Spark and Kafka to collect, analyze, and report on website visitor data
+Use Apache Spark and Apache Kafka to collect, analyze, and report on website visitor data

 Clickstream analysis is the process of collecting, analyzing, and reporting about which web pages a user visits, and can offer useful information about the usage characteristics of a website.
 In this code pattern, we will utilize clickstream analysis to demonstrate how to detect real-time trending topics on the Wikipedia web site.